TheBarret/Machine/README.md

 <pre>
 Project		: VM16
 Description	: 16Bit Virtual Machine
-Language	: VB.Net (Framework 4.7.2)
-Data types	: String, UInt16, Byte

 Data Operations:
 T_PUSH	 : Pushes a value onto the stack
 T_LOAD	 : Loads a value from the specified memory address onto the stack T_STORE	 : Stores a value from the stack into the specified memory address T_SLEN	 : Pushes the length of the stack onto the stack T_ALEN	 : Pushes the length of the address stack onto the stack

 Arithmetic Operations:

 T_ADDITION		 : Adds two values from the stack and pushes the result onto the stack T_SUBTRACTION	 : Subtracts two values from the stack and pushes the result onto the stack T_DIVISION_INT	 : Divides two values from the stack and pushes the integer result onto the stack T_MULTIPLICATION : Multiplies two values from the stack and pushes the result onto the stack T_MODULO_INT	 : Calculates the integer modulo of two values from the stack and pushes the result onto the stack

 Bitwise Operations: